top of box

 Q:1/4=80

 Tempo.
 We could just do Q:80 , but then the tempo would be 80 notes per minute of whatever the default note length happens to be.
 By including a specific note length, we can set it to something other than the default or simply be very clear as to what we want, in this example, a tempo of 80 quarter notes per minute.
 Depending on the program, this may—or may not—print out on the score.
-It's handy for playback in your software, but you might want (or need) to remove it or "comment it out" for generating desired output.
+It's handy for playback in your software, but you might want (or need) to remove it or "comment it out" to omit it from the final score.

 K:HP